Adapting the Montessori Approach to Dementia

 In the Heartfelt CONNECTIONS – A Memory Care Program® our team learns key points of interest for each resident.

-From a bench near a small fountain to a walking path or potted plant garden, Points of Interest bring simple joy to memory care residents, allowing them to sit and take in the sights, sounds
+From a bench near a small fountain to a walking path or potted plant garden, Points of Interest bring simple joy to residents with dementia diagnosis, allowing them to sit and take in the sights, sounds

 and smells that create a peaceful and relaxing moment.
 They also provide the perfect environment for conversation.